Yuu6883/OgarCpp/README.md

 * Minions
 * Benchmark
 * Endianness support to protocols since we are assuming the server runs on a little-endian machine
-* Improve physics calculation (fix solotricks)
 * More gamemodes (probably not going to be bothered since there's more work to frontend than the backend)
 * Optimize even more!?!?

+## Bugs
+* Web serving crashes on Linux after awhile

 ## Notes
 Reasons why I'm rewriting this in c++:
 * Bored
-* Just learned this language through lame college courses and I want to practice it more since it's a powerful language
 * NodeJS kinda slow
+* Just learned this language in some lame college courses and I want to practice it more since it's a powerful language